Quick Links:

 Admissions

 No. We will only accept 3 credits of exercise physiology towards the prerequisite.
-The other 3 credits must come from a course or courses in overall Human Physiology course, such as UBC's CAPS 301 or a combination of KIN 190/191, with an additional 3 credits of Human Physiology, such as an exercise physiology course.
+The other 3 credits must come from a course or courses in overall Human Physiology course, such as UBC's CAPS 301, with an additional 3 credits of Human Physiology, such as an exercise physiology course.

-Advanced physiology credits are any university level exercise physiology course or an upper level (300,400, or above) human physiology course examining human physiological systems.
+Advanced physiology credits are university level exercise physiology courses, or an upper-level (300,400, or above) human physiology course examining human physiological systems.

 No, we will only accept 3 credits of advanced or exercise physiology toward this prerequisite.
 The other 3 credits must come from a course that covers basic/introductory physiology.
 Joint human anatomy and human physiology courses usually fulfill this requirement provided they cover the required content and the applicant has taken both courses.